-Bernardo M. Montero, Zenda With the publication of Martín-Santos Complete Works we can witness the workshop of a genius in those first skirmishes as a storyteller.
+Bernardo M. Montero, Zenda

+With the publication of Martín-Santos Complete Works we can witness the workshop of a genius in those first skirmishes as a storyteller.
 In his stories the great themes of his writing appear: the cruelty of death, repentance, ubi sunt, marginalized or subjugated beings, poverty that hits hard.

 Francis Mármol, La Opinión de Málaga

 Martín-Santos' Short

 Stories volume is one

 of the most important

 books of the year, if not

 the most important, and a

 very pleasant surprise of

 undoubted quality.

 Fernando Valls, InfoLibre

-The function of the author in society must be one of 'desacralizingsacrogenetic': desacralizing because the author uses his sharp criticism to destroy injustice, and sacrogenetic because at the same time the author collaborates in the construction of new myths that go on to form the Holy Scriptures of tomorrow.
+The writer's job in society must be one of 'desacralizingsacrogenetic': desacralizing by a sharp criticism to destroy injustice, and sacrogenetic because at the same time the author collaborates in the construction of new myths that go on to form the Holy Scriptures of tomorrow.

 Luis Martín-Santos